ranyitz/rules-manager/README.md

 }
 ```

-When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/` and all mcps from the preset will be installed to `.cursor/mcp.json`.
+When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/aicm/` and all mcps from the preset will be installed to `.cursor/mcp.json`.

+### Notes

+- Generated rules are always placed in a subdirectory for deterministic cleanup and easy gitignore.
+- Users may add `.cursor/rules/aicm/` and `.aicm/` (for Windsurf) to their `.gitignore` if they do not want to track generated rules.

 ### Overriding and Disabling Rules and MCP Servers from Presets